 In Japan, when 5pm rolls around, you don’t go to the pub.
 You head for an izakaya.
 The laidback drinking dens – or, to use the literal translation, ‘stay drink places’ – combine the merriment of a pub with tapas-style small plates.
 Menus are a far cry from clean-lined platters of raw fish; in an izakaya, you use the adjectives ‘sticky’ and ‘crispy’ and ‘grilled’.

 London isn’t exactly shy of food trends, and especially not when said trend involves beers and shared small plates.
 So, it’s no surprise that a flurry of izakaya-identifying restaurants have cropped up in the capital – here are six you should know about.

 The Aubrey London, Knightsbridge

 Chicken karaage and nigiri platter; images @lateef.photography

-London’s newest izakaya whisked aside its red velvet curtain at the end of January, revealing a vestibular velvet den punctuated with Japanese techno.
+London’s newest izakaya whisked aside its red velvet curtain in 2022, revealing a vestibular velvet den punctuated with Japanese techno.
 Japonisme inspires sumptuous interiors (think painted herons, fringed scarlet lamps and curvaceous nick-nacks), and there’s a pair of marble bars where you can watch nimble-fingered bartenders shake up sake-heavy cocktails.
 Foodwise, skip the bone marrow fried rice and instead load your table with blushing Iberico pork (salty, tender, and best when dunked in the accompanying chilli paste), nigiri topped with nose-tickling wasabi, teeth-tickling ants (no, really), and a cloud of miso soufflé.

 Drink: the umami-heavy Salome.
 It’s a savoury, moreish martini made with sake and tomato liqueur.